Quick Verdict

 FAQ

-Yes, but GSPro requires its own separate subscription (~$250/year).
-FSX Play is included free with the GC3 and has superior graphics.
-E6 Connect and TGC are also supported as third-party simulator options.
+Yes, GSPro is compatible with the GC3, though GSPro carries its own separate subscription fee.
+FSX Play is included with the GC3 at no extra cost.
+E6 Connect and FSX 2020 are also supported as simulator platforms.

 Yes.
-The built-in transflective LCD touchscreen displays all shot data standalone.
-You can take it to the range and get full metrics without any phone, tablet, or computer connection.
+The built-in transflective LCD touchscreen displays full shot data on the device itself.
+You can use the GC3 at a driving range without any connected phone, tablet, or computer.